twr14152/Go_Network_Scripts/README.md

 - ssh_client/cmd_file2.txt

 ```
 The 7th script uses host_file to login to target hosts and a cmd_file to issue commands on them.
 At this point this script would be useful for running a common set of commands on multiple devices.
 The script will simply loop through the hosts and the commands.
+I've listed the same router multiple times in the host file to emulate multiple hosts.
 ```
 - ssh_client/ssh_using_host_cmd_files.go
 - ssh_client/host_file001.txt
 - ssh_client/cmd_file001.txt
 - ssh_using_host_cmd_files_output.txt - shows output of script
 ```